ShipBit/wingman-ai/FAQ.md

 Wingman supports all languages that OpenAI (or your configured AI provider) supports.
 Setting this up in Wingman is really easy:

-Find the `context` setting in `config.xaml` for the wingman you want to change.
+Find the `context` setting in `config/config.yaml` for the wingman you want to change.

 Now add a simple sentence to the `context` prompt: